 Wireless has traditionally delivered lower resolution footage (imagine uploading to YouTube over a wireless connection – it can be done, but it takes time, and the higher the definition, the longer it takes).

-But on the other hand, wireless cameras can be fitted anywhere you like, and don’t require the inconvenience of a wiring job.
+But wireless cameras have many other pros.
+They can be fitted anywhere you like, and don’t require the inconvenience of a wiring job.
 Most mini-cameras of course are wireless, to help with their covert placement.

 Dome cameras are frequently able to pack a lot of useful surveillance tech into a small package – including varifocal lenses and infra-red capability.